trussworks/Engineering-Playbook/developing/languages/BASH.md

   * `~/.bash_profile` (read only on login)
   * `~/.profile`

 * If you have multiple files affecting your `PATH`, consider consolidating them into one `/.bashrc` and deleting the others.
-Next, organize each `PATH` directory in your `~/.bashrc` from most-used to least-used to maximize readability.
+Next, organize each `PATH` directory in your `~/.bashrc` from most-used to least-used to maximize efficiency.

 ## Resources